lucrbvi/half/README.md

 Half is a minimal functional programming language written in C++20 with a valid C99 API.
 It's based on untyped [lambda-calculus](https://en.wikipedia.org/wiki/Lambda_calculus).

 Everything is a function.
 To make Half useful we need to have some impure functions.
 These functions are called "builtins".
 There are several builtins:
-- `:show`: send a single bit to the terminal based on the Church's booleans it receives (0=false, 1=true)
+- `:show`: send a single bit to the terminal based on the Church booleans it receives (0=false, 1=true).
-- `:read` (not implemented yet): return to the program a Church's boolean based on the program call arguments.
+- `:read`: return to the program a Church boolean based on the program call arguments or stdin channel (if there is no arguments).
+- `:ast`: (DEBUG ONLY) show the AST of a function.

+We will introduce a standard library written in Half to provide some helpers.

 It means a Half program is a pure function.